Heritage Teaching & Administrative Staff

 Celena Daniels grew up in Jacksonville, Florida and graduated from the University of North Florida in Jacksonville with a B.A. in Health Science.
 Upon completion of her Bachelor's degree, she packed up all her belongings and drove out to New Braunfels, TX to be a part of TBarM Camp's first discipleship program.
 There her passion for recreation and ropes course facilitation was born.
 Her career involved managing 5 different ropes courses and facilitating programs in team-building, problem solving, and communication.
 She can be found reading game books, playing games, or thinking up a new game as well as skate skiing in the winter or hiking and mountain biking in the summer.
 She is excited about merging her passion for games and learning in the classroom.
 This is Celena's 7th year at Heritage as a parent and 4th year as a teacher.
 She and her husband have been married for 16 years and have one daughter in 6th grade who started at Heritage as a kindergartener.

-A homeschool Mom for 26 years, Sandra has worn many hats in her life.
-From nursing, to foster care, homeschooling, ski patrol, owning her own cleaning business and now administrator assistant at Heritage, Sandra enjoys serving and working behind the scenes.
-Sandra is the proud mother of five beautiful daughters and eight grandchildren.
-Her passion is ranching on an old Christmas tree farm, where she raises cows, pigs, chickens, dogs, and cats.
-She has also been involved in 4H for the past ten years.
-Sandra loves skiing, hiking, horseback riding and just sitting on the beach.
+Sandra, a homeschool mom for 26 years, has embraced various roles throughout her life.
+She has experience in nursing, foster care, homeschooling, ski patrol, and entrepreneurship with her cleaning business.
+Currently, she is an administrative assistant at Heritage.
+Sandra finds joy in serving others and prefers to work behind the scenes.
+She is a proud mother to five daughters and grandmother to eight grandchildren.
+Her passion lies in ranching on a former Christmas tree farm, where she tends to cows, pigs, chickens, dogs, and cats.
+For the last decade, she has been active in 4H.
+Sandra's hobbies include skiing, hiking, horseback riding, and relaxing on the beach.

 Stacy Gwynn- High School Assistant

-Kimberly Hansen- Composition & Rhetoric I with Literature
+Kimberly Hansen- Comp & Rhetoric I; Literature 9th grade

 Kim grew up in Annapolis, Maryland near the banks of the Chesapeake Bay and United States Naval Academy.
 After graduating in 1998 from Covenant College with a degree in Business, she married Pete and started life as a Navy wife.
 Following nine years of Navy life, Kim & Pete landed in Oklahoma and eventually transferred to the Air Force Reserves.
 While in Oklahoma they began their home-schooling journey with their four children.
 Over the years Kim tutored for the Classical Conversations Co-op in Enid, spending two years at the Foundations level and four years directing the Challenge A program.
 The Hansens moved to Kalispell in 2020 and participated in the Flathead Valley Classical Conversations program for a year before joining Heritage.
 When she isn't baking cupcakes or decorating a wedding cake, Kim loves being outdoors paddle boarding, hiking, skiing, or rollerblading.
 She is also content to sit by the lake with a book.
 She enjoys getting to know the Heritage community better and encouraging students to love God well through their academic pursuits.